Tanning Ledges: Everything You Need to Know

 While you generally have free reign to customize the shape and size of your ledge in a concrete or vinyl liner pool, there are other customization options across all three pool types.

 Lights and bubblers are some of the most popular add-ons for tanning ledges.
-Most people opt for at least one light, but many install two or more.
+Most people opt for at least one light, but some install two or more.

 Bubblers do just what the name implies - they shoot a stream of bubbling water above the pool's surface, creating a fountain effect.
 Some even come with a light built-in, but these are more expensive than the traditional stand-alone bubbler.
-As you can probably imagine, kids love to play in these, and they also create a calming atmosphere in your backyard.
+As you can probably imagine, kids love to play around bubblers, and they also add the calming sound of running water to your backyard.

 Comparing tanning ledges: Concrete vs. Vinyl Liner vs. Fiberglass